esin87/covid19-data/README.md

 #### Current:

-- Query the API with a search string that returns available case information for the country
+- [x] Query the API with a search string that returns available case information for the country
-- See available country list, and click on country to return specific results
+- [x] See available country list, and click on country to return specific results

 #### Future:

-- Refactor and DRY up React code (move state upward and component-ize reused code)
+- [ ] Refactor and DRY up React code (move state upward and component-ize reused code)
-- Polish styling
+- [ ] Polish styling
-- Include global overview of COVID-19 cases
+- [x] Include global summary of COVID-19 cases
-- Add data graphics
+- [ ] Add graphics
-- Add testing coverage
+- [ ] Add testing coverage
-- Add About page
+- [x] Add About page

 ## Installation Instructions